dark-industries/dark-zine/README.md

 - "i want to write about philosophy and video games"
 - languages, keyboards, programming... how would things be different if english weren't the lingua franca?
 - minimal UI: how far is too far. why do we have emotional reactions to minimalism (or maximalism)
+- Market Efficient Identity - neoliberalism and the personal brand

 ## next steps